Meteorologist, Musician, Classical Music Host

 Mike is always out in the community, promoting science education in the schools and presenting talks to various groups of all ages.
 He has served as a judge for the Virginia Science and Engineering Fair and the Metro Richmond Science Fair, and has been the Master of Ceremonies for various events held by the Multiple Sclerosis Society, Arthritis Foundation, American Diabetes Association, Commonwealth Catholic Charities, Richmond Vegetarian Society, Richmond SPCA, Richmond Animal League and Cat Adoption and Rescue Efforts.

-Aside from weather, Mike holds a Bachelor of Music degree in Clarinet Performance from the world-renowned Eastman School of Music in Rochester, and remains active as a professional musician and teacher.
-He currently serves as a Classical Music Host for WCVE-FM, Richmond Public Radio.
-You can hear his weekday classical shows on Thursday and Friday from 11 A.M. until 3 P.M.
-He also hosts "Breakfast Classics with Mike Goldberg" Saturday and Sunday mornings from 6 A.M. until 8 A.M.
+Turning to the music world, Mike holds a Bachelor of Music degree in Clarinet Performance from the world-renowned Eastman School of Music in Rochester, and remains active as a professional musician and teacher.
 Highlights of his musical career include performing with the original Broadway production of "Into the Woods" and touring the major concert halls of the Northeastern U.S. and Canada with trumpeter Wynton Marsalis and the Eastman Wind Ensemble.
 He has also recorded for CBS Masterworks.
 Here in Richmond, Mike is the founder and Artistic Director for Crescendo, a professional chamber music ensemble, and has performed with the Richmond Symphony, Richmond Philharmonic Orchestra, University of Richmond Symphony Orchestra, Commonwealth Winds, Richmond Symphonic Winds and the Richmond Chamber Players.
 Also an accomplished conductor, he is the Music Director of the Central Virginia Wind Symphony, a group of the most talented high school musicians in the region.
-Mike serves as Adjunct Instructor of Clarinet and Instrumental Conducting at Randolph-Macon College and is the clarinet instructor at Colonial Forge (Stafford County) High School.
+A strong advocate for music education in our schools, Mike serves as Adjunct Instructor of Clarinet and Instrumental Conducting at Randolph-Macon College and maintains a private clarinet studio at Colonial Forge High School in Stafford County.

 An avid animal lover, Mike is dedicated to helping local animal adoption and welfare groups.
 He produces and hosts the "Paws for Pets" segments on CBS 6 and has served on the Board of Directors for the Henrico Humane Society.
 He has also received a Guardian Angel Award from Save Our Shelters for outstanding contribution to animal welfare in Virginia.